Can you cancel health insurance at any time?

 Your COBRA coverage will end, and you cannot restart it.
 You’d need to wait for Open Enrollment or qualify for a Special Enrollment Period to get new coverage.

-Is there a penalty for cancelling health insurance?
+Is there a penalty for cancelling health insurance in 2025?

 There’s no federal penalty since 2019, but some states (California, Massachusetts, New Jersey, Rhode Island, D.C.) still impose penalties for going uninsured.